gromnitsky/grepfeed/README.md

 ### web client

 A web client is a simple React app (chrome/ff only) that internally talks to the above server.
-If you have indeed built the web client, pass to the server the dir w/ the compiled client files:
+If you have built the web client, pass to the server the dir w/ the compiled client files:

-    $ server/index.js _out/production/client
+    $ server/index.js _out/development/client

 & open http://127.0.0.1:3000 in a browser.